Nottingham Central Women’s Aid

 - Help with maximising income, accessing education and making links with other external agencies.

-- Assisting and supporting women with complex needs e.g. women living with addiction issues
+- Assistance and support for women with complex needs e.g. women living with addiction issues

 For more information on each of these services, see our services page.

-We work to the ethos of ‘Women Supporting Women.’
-Many of our team, which includes volunteers and our board of directors, are also survivors of domestic violence.
+We work to the ethos of ‘Women Supporting Women’ and our team, includes volunteers, staff and our board of directors.
+We encourage women who are also survivors of domestic violence and abuse to join our team.

 - A Refuge Manager

-- Support Workers (including dedicated Complex Needs Supporter)
+- A team of support Workers (including a dedicated specialist Complex Needs worker)

 - A board of Trustees (volunteers)

-The need for this type of service was evident with many women and children being turned away from refuges across the country.
+The need for this type of service was always evident with many women and children being turned away from refuges across the country every day.
 Our refuge is, unfortunately always full, with the need for support being greater than the capacity of the available services across England.

 Nottingham Central Women’s Aid is independently run registered charity (number 1146410) and company.
 We now have some funding in place for our small team of part time workers but rely heavily on fantastic volunteers and public donations to continue our work.